How to get the most out of university open days

 After the open day

 Things don’t end when you leave the campus.
-Follow these few tips to make sure those memories don’t fade and get caught together with other uni open days…
+Follow these few tips to make sure those memories don’t fade and get mixed up with other uni open days…

 - Look through your photos.